MickMacLean/mickmaclean.github.io/astro_2.md

 ### Motivation
 Methyl Acetylene (CH₃CCH) is a non-linear molecule, needing more than one quantum number in order to describe its angular momentum; CH₃CCH happens to be a symmetric top molecule with 3-fold symmetry that allows its angular momentum to be described with two quantum numbers.
 The two quantum numbers measure each of the two moments of inertia for CH₃CCH, one of which being the total rotational angular momentum (J), and the other being the rotational angular momentum about the symmetry axis (K).
-When K = 0, the molecule will not be rotating about the symmetry axis at all and when K = J, all of the molecules rotational angular momentum will be about its symmetry axis.

 Electromagnetic radiation can not exert a torque on the molecule along its symmetry axis, and thus EM radiation can not affect the K quantum number.
 The value of K for the CH₃CCH molecule is only changed by collisions with other molecules, i.e. temperature.
 A population of CH₃CCH molecules with similar K values are in thermodynamic equilibrium and the population size is only determined by the temperature of the gas.
 By measuring the different intensities of a change in J for different K-ladders, the intensities can be compared and used to calculate the temperature of the gas cloud these molecules are found in.

-The molecular cloud in the S140 region contains a high density of CH₃CCH in equillibrium and by analyzing the intensities of moleculare emission lines, the temperature variations within the cloud can be determined and mapped.
+The molecular cloud in the S140 region contains a high density of CH₃CCH in equillibrium and by analyzing the intensities of molecular emission lines, the temperature variations within the cloud can be determined and mapped.

 ### The Data
 Data was taken from the core of the S140 gas cloud observing the J = 6 and J = 5 rotational transition of CH₃CCH at 4 different K-ladders (K = 0 to K = 1, K = 2, and K = 3 transitions), and was analyzed using the CLASS software package.
 I used a gaussian fit to find the intensities for 23 spectra via the four peaks in the data which correspond to each of the k-ladders.
 These intensities were used to find the ratios between the k-ladder transitions given the previous equations, and thus the temperature.